nicholasng-7642/lasagna/resume_latest_GPT.md

 - Oversee DMO program budget, including invoice tracking, reconciliation, and budget meetings.
 - Facilitate budget planning for new projects and scope changes, including justifications and roadmaps.

-King Games San Francisco CA
+King Games\
-Senior Technical Program Manager September 2021 – August 2022
+Senior Technical Program Manager\
+September 2021 – August 2022

 Royalty VIP and Loyalty Program
 - Orchestrated and led cross-functional teams of up to 50 stakeholders, managing projects with budgets exceeding $1 million.
 + **Technical Accomplishment:** Directed and managed a team of 15+ technical experts, including engineers and data specialists, to evolve King's loyalty program, employing diverse strategies for enhanced player retention in the dynamic gaming landscape.